• Participate in Research

 NCRT-CE has worked on research projects across Florida, including studies on health and wellness involving people of different ages, genders, races, ethnicities, and income levels.
 These projects include everything from practical clinical trials to community-based research in rural, suburban, and urban areas.

-Meet Our Research Community Health Workers
+Meet Our Community Research Coordinators

 Learning Series for Community Leaders